tide-foundation/Tide-h4x-for-Privacy/README.md

 1. Import the private keys into your cleos wallet by running `cleos wallet import --private-key SK_MASTER`.
 1. Navigate to Jungle Testnet for the Account Creation [Jungle Test Net](https://monitor.jungletestnet.io/ "Jungle").
 1. Create a Jungle Testnet account by *Create Account*.
 This will be your **MASTER_ACCOUNT**
+1. The contract holder account will need some RAM delegated to it for the smartcontract and process transactions.
+Use the faucet on the [Jungle Test Net](https://monitor.jungletestnet.io/ "Jungle") to give your **MASTER_ACCOUNT** some EOS.
+1. In cleos, run the command `cleos -u http://jungle2.cryptolions.io:80 system buyram MASTER_ACCOUNT MASTER_ACCOUNT "15 EOS"`.
+The -u parameter is telling cleos to run this command using the jungle testnet.
 1. Generate a keypair for each of the 3 ORK nodes using cleos.
 Take a note of the 3 created keys ORK 1 **PK_ORK1 SK_ORK1**, ORK 2 **PK_ORK2 SK_ORK2**, ORK 3 **PK_ORK3 SK_ORK3**.
 1. Using your Master Account create a new eos account for each of the 3 ork nodes by running
    ```